 Distance between ARC facilities calculator [845kb]

 Aged residential care (ARC) services are defined by two national agreements, which are reviewed each year, the:

 - Aged Residential Hospital Specialised Services (ARHSS) Agreement.

-Reviews often lead to Variations to these Agreements, between DHBs and residential care facilities.
+Reviews often lead to variations to these agreements, between districts and residential care facilities.

-The below Agreements incorporate all of the changes that have been made up to and including the 2019 amendments.
+The below agreements incorporate all of the changes that have been made up to and including the 2021 amendments.

-In May 2019, providers, DHBs, and MoH developed and agreed a set of Guidelines for situations when the owner of an aged residential care facility makes a decision to close or to downsize beyond a small number of beds.
-Making the decision to close/downsize is significant and has a serious implications for all parties: owner, residents and their families/whanau; facility staff; unions and DHBs.
+These guidelines are for situations where the owner of an aged residential care facility makes a decision to close or to downsize beyond a small number of beds.

 With an ageing population, the demand for residential care beds is expected to rise sharply in New Zealand.

 The demand planner provides information about demographic trends and how many ARC beds are being used in each territorial local authority.